 - The board of managers cannot be elected by one of the 3 groups alone. - Because there is no clear majority, one-sided positions can hardly be carried through.
 This applies both to the SB and to the board of managers elected by the SB.
-Whether it is about the highest possible dividend for the shareholders or about high salaries for the employees: Both interest groups do not have the majority to make such decisions alone. - The representatives of the group "population" can mediate in conflicts between shareholders and employees. - If shareholders and employees agree, then the representatives of the group "population" can't carry through anything. - The representatives of the group "population" are responsible to their voters.
-Therefore social interests now play a greater role in the decisions of the company. - Through the personal contact with the representatives of the group "population" and through the lost of the majority, it is becoming more normal for the representatives of the shareholders, to deal with social issues, human rights and protection of environment.
+Whether it is about the highest possible dividend for the shareholders or about high salaries for the employees: Both groups do not have the majority to make such decisions alone. - The third group can mediate in conflicts between shareholders and employees. - If shareholders and employees agree, then the third group can't carry through anything. - The third group is responsible to those who elect them.
+Therefore social interests now play a greater role in the decisions of the company. - Through the direct confrontation with the SB-members of the third group and through the lost of the majority, it is becoming more normal for the SB-members of the shareholders, to deal with social issues, human rights and protection of environment.